softwaredevelop/mql5/Indicators/MyIndicators/VWAP_Pro.md

 The Volume Weighted Average Price (VWAP) is a benchmark indicator used by traders, particularly in intraday analysis, to determine the average price a security has traded at throughout a period, based on both price and volume.
 It provides a much more accurate picture of the "true" average price by giving more weight to price levels with higher trading volume.

-A key feature of the VWAP is that it is **periodically reset**, typically at the start of a new day, week, or month.
+A key feature of the VWAP is that it is **periodically reset**.

+Our `VWAP_Pro` implementation is a highly flexible, professional version that offers multiple reset options:

+* Standard **Daily, Weekly, or Monthly** periods.
+* A **Timezone-Shifted Daily** period, allowing the "day" to be anchored to a specific exchange's midnight (e.g., NYSE) regardless of broker server time.
+* A fully **Custom Session** period defined by a specific start and end time.

-Our `VWAP_Pro` implementation is a unified, professional version that allows the calculation to be based on either **standard** or **Heikin Ashi** price data, and offers selectable reset periods.
+The indicator also allows the calculation to be based on either **standard** or **Heikin Ashi** price data.

 ## 2. Mathematical Foundations and Calculation Logic